 - There’s no added preservatives and they’re none GMO.
 Just the nuts right out of their shell.

 - The convenient stand up bag actually helps keeps the nuts fresher longer.

 - And I especially love them for holiday cooking and baking!
 They also make a great healthy snack.

-How to Make a Cheese Ball
+How to Make a Cheese Ball from Scratch:

 - Add cream cheese, sour, garlic powder and onion powder and pepper to a medium mixing bowl.
 Mix with an electric hand mixer until smooth.

 - (Sorry I actually added the powders in the next step since I forgot in the first, it will distribute more evenly to add at the beginning).

 - Cover bowl and chill 1 hour to help firm it up.